 If you're going to be hitting the slopes for the winter, then it’s likely you'll be attending at least one après ski scene, which is French for "after ski."
 The term describes the social activities that take place at high-end ski resorts after a day of skiing, which sometimes includes a night out on the town.
 When getting ready for a night out on the mountain, always remember to avoid using oil-based eye makeup.

 Oil-based make-up can interfere with the adhesive bond of your lash extensions.
 Today's Eyelash Extensions 101, explains that oil-based eye products, cream-based eyeliners and waterproof mascaras are often hard to wipe off, which can cause a snag or even pull out lash extensions.
-To avoid this, use products like liquid eyeliner and eyelash extension-safe mascara.
-Both of these products are long-lasting, easy to take off, and most importantly, extension-safe.
+To avoid this, use products like eyelash extension-safe mascara.
+This product is long-lasting, easy to take off, and most importantly, extension-safe.

 2. Cleanse and Moisturize Daily